-We welcome guest posts, and publish one per week.
-However, we tend to get booked out quite far in advance for guest posts.
+We welcome guest posts.
 The general content we look for is evidence-based education, particularly related to cognition: articles about learning, study strategies, or teaching strategies, with an emphasis on research-based recommendations.
 We also love to hear from teachers about their experiences putting evidence-based recommendations into practice.

 We also accept guest posts for our weekly digests.
 These posts are somewhat different in that the topic can go beyond evidence-based practice and can focus more on tools that teachers might use (e.g., we did a digest on websites that are helpful for grading writing).

 If you are interested in submitting a guest post, please fill out the form at the bottom of this page.
 Please use this form to provide us with your suggested topic and brief outline of the post you would like to write, and then if we agree on the topic and outline, we can schedule a date for publication of the blog.
 Please make sure to include any references or a link to evidence-based practice (i.e., the strategies we talk about on the blog) within the form below.
 This is how we determine what proposals are a good fit for this blog, and which proposals are not a good fit.
 Note that we do not allow any advertising on our blog.
 We also do not accept guest posts from individuals who are attempting to sell anything within their blog, or authors who work for paper-writing companies.
 We do specifically look for guest blog ideas from teachers who are interested in sharing their classroom practices that are based on strategies backed by research.
 We also look for guest blog ideas from current students explaining how they use learning strategies backed by evidence.